SubmarinerApp/Submariner/README.md

 * Fix tracks not having a cover when imported.
 * Fix imported tracks having the wrong bitrate shown in the inspector.
 * Fix imported tracks not having a content type.
+* Fix playlists not getting selected when navigating through history.

 ### Version 3.0